Preeti0411Gautam/Preeti0411Gautam/README.md

 ## 💡 About Me

-I'm a passionate developer who loves turning ideas into real-world applications.
-I work with MERN stack and explore the future of tech through Blockchain & Web3.
+I'm a passionate developer who thrives on turning ideas into impactful digital solutions.
+With hands-on experience in the MERN stack, I build full-stack web applications and actively explore the cutting edge of technology through Blockchain and Web3.
+My focus is on writing clean, scalable code and solving real-world problems with tech.
 ---

 ## 🛠 Tech Stack